Last Updated on July 7, 2022

 Ethical Underwear doesn’t have to be ugly!
 It can look sexy, feel good, and do its intended job all while being the best sustainable underwear out there.

 Choosing sustainable bras and underwear is better for the environment and you can feel comfortable wearing them.
 I’ll discuss 14 ethical underwear brands that are comfortable and look good too.

 Table of Contents

 I have been on the hunt for sustainable underwear for quite some time, and I figured I must not be the only one.

 I don’t even think I’m that picky, but I’ve struggled finding the perfect sustainable bras.
 I’m a 34A/32B.
 I don’t need a ton of support, but a lot of the options out there provide very little support.

 I can’t imagine wearing many of these with anything larger than a C cup, and while I don’t need a ton of support, I do want my bras to provide shape.

-I also don’t want my bras so thin that so thin that I might as well not be wearing a bra.
+Since my boobs are small, I want them to be rounded and fill my clothes.
+I don’t want padding, I’m not trying to make them bigger.
+It’s important that they don’t become smashed into non-existence.
+I also don’t want my bras so thin that I might as well not be wearing a bra.
 If my bra is so thin that it doesn’t prevent nipping…. then why am I WEARING ONE!?

 I prefer to wear light colored tops (having a white husky has dictated my wardrobe into much lighter colors), and I can’t wear a black bra with a white shirt.

-Bra shopping has mimicked many of my shopping experiences in the sustainable fashion realm.
+Sustainable bra and underwear shopping has mimicked many of my shopping experiences in the sustainable fashion realm.
 I’ve found a lot of ethical fashion designers cater to a shapeless, edgy or boxy, minimal aesthetic.